Skip to main content

 Definition

-Accountability evaluation is a focused assessment of whether a programme is meeting its obligations to key stakeholders, including donors, beneficiaries, regulatory bodies, and the communities it serves.
+Accountability evaluation is a focused assessment of whether a program is meeting its obligations to key stakeholders, including donors, beneficiaries, regulatory bodies, and the communities it serves.
 Unlike performance evaluation, which asks "did it work?", accountability evaluation asks "did you do what you said you would do, and did you use resources appropriately?"
 This type of evaluation examines compliance with donor requirements, financial probity, adherence to agreed indicators and targets, and the quality of reporting to stakeholders.
-It is a core component of results-based management and is often required at mid-term and completion stages of donor-funded programmes.
+It is a core component of results-based management and is often required at mid-term and completion stages of donor-funded programs.

 Why It Matters